-Inarguably, Toronto houses some of the best condos in the world.
+Toronto houses some of the best condos in the world.
 If you are on the lookout to live a condominium lifestyle in the city, then you are indeed in the right place.
-In the current state of the real estate market, buying a condo seems to be the ultimate solution.
+With favourable market conditions and excellent lifestyle benefits, condos are attracting an increasing number of buyers.

 Toronto Condo Fees: Breaking it Down

 The condo fees you’ll need to pay go towards your share of running costs for the whole building.
 There is alot that condo maintenance covers.
 The utilities, amenities, location, and even the age of the condo are all included in the amount.